-Parents need to know that this inviting animated series for preschoolers reinforces commonly heard Spanish words and phrases and introduces viewers to a few new ones.
+Parents need to know that Handy Manny is an inviting animated series for preschoolers that reinforces commonly heard Spanish words and phrases and introduces viewers to a few new ones.
 Characters focus on helping others and always putting the community's needs before their own.
 Problem-solving and preparedness are frequent themes, and viewers see the negative repercussions of impatience and poor teamwork.
 Cultural diversity and respect for others tops off this well-rounded series.

 HANDY MANNY introduces preschoolers to the multicultural town of Sheetrock Hills and its friendly repairman Manny Garcia (voiced by Wilmer Valderrama of That '70s Show).
 Together with his sometimes-feisty (but mostly eager) set of talking tools, Manny is always ready to pitch in and help his friends.
 Manny's repair shop is home to a diverse group of coworkers: Pat the Hammer (Tom Kenny), Turner the Screwdriver (Dee Bradley Baker), Felipe the Phillips Screwdriver (Carlos Alazraqui), Dusty the Saw (Kath Soucie), Stretch the Tape Measure (Nika Futterman), Rusty the Wrench (Fred Stoller), and Squeeze the Pliers (Futterman again).
 Although Manny does his best to keep the tools on task, they sometimes let their own ambitious plans lead to messy mishaps on the job.
 But with patience and cooperation, the group learns how to solve problems and come through for their neighbors.

-Handy Manny is brimming with positive content for young viewers.
-Themes of teamwork, preparedness, and mutual respect are mixed with the silly comedy that preschoolers love.
+This show is brimming with positive content for young viewers: Themes of teamwork, preparedness, and mutual respect are mixed with the silly comedy that preschoolers love.
 For example, in one episode, bickering duo Felipe and Turner ignore Manny's advice and open a glue bottle before protecting their workspace with newspaper.
 In their haste to start the project, they accidentally glue themselves together and -- after much stretching and snapping back together -- they learn that they have to get along to help their friends.

-Families can talk about how Manny and his friends cooperate to overcome challenges.
+Families can talk about how Manny and his friends cooperate to overcome challenges in Handy Manny.
 What special talents does each character contribute to the team?
 How do they resolve their differences?